cloudflare/cloudflare-docs/content/d1/tutorials/build-a-comments-api/index.md

 # Build a Comments API

-In this tutorial, you'll learn how to use D1 to add comments to a static blog site.
+In this tutorial, you will learn how to use D1 to add comments to a static blog site.
 To do this, you will construct a new D1 database, and build a JSON API that allows the creation and retrieval of comments.

 ## Set up your project